Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Overview/repositories.md

 When specifying the `docker` repository type, `luet` will generate final images from the build results and upload them to the docker reference specified with ```--output```.
 The images contains the artifact output from the build result, and they are tagged accordingly to their package name.
 A single image reference needs to be passed, all the packages will be pushed in a single image but with different tags.

+The login to the container registry is not handled, the daemon needs to have already proper permissions to push the image to the destination.

 ## Notes